Add

 • Reusable components.

-Main difference: Webstudio often exposes the front end as structured code closer to a dev project, Webflow as a designer-oriented no-code project.
+Main difference: Webstudio often exposes the front end as structured code closer to a dev project, while Webflow feels like a no-code project built for designers.

 CMS: collections, relationships, dynamic content